To Rent or to Buy in the Canary Islands

 Whatever you decide both are good options, just remember two golden rules, do it when the time is right, and never over commit yourself.

 I want to end this particular blog post by giving credit where it's due.
-I'd been speaking to someone over at Childrens dental healthcare and the discussion inspired me to write this.
-Childrens dental healthcare is a well reviewed childrens dentist in Burlington on in Ontario and they've been wonderful to me in recent times.
+I'd been speaking to Katherine over at futureboard hr and the discussion inspired me to write this. futureboard hr is a peerless HR recruiter in OTH and they've been wonderful to me in recent times.
 Thanks for the idea guys!
 Alright, I'm formally signing off for the evening.
 I'm exhausted.
 Until next time!

 Posted in Real Estate Post Date 09/15/2015